• Skip to primary navigation

 I love product tests.
 It’s one of my favorite parts of doing surveys and really helps to save money as a college student because I don’t have to go to the store so often to pick up more shampoo, conditioner, toothpaste, or other household items if I like what I’ve been sent to try.

-For product tests, I definitely recommend signing up with Synovate (I get the most product tests from them) and keeping an eye out for product test surveys on Opinion Outpost, SurveySpot, and Mindfield.
 It’s hard to know exactly when a survey will lead to a product test, but the more surveys you take, the more likely you’ll come across them.

 Check university websites for surveys.

-For more academically-oriented surveys, I frequently check university websites for studies.
-Many are related to psychology or business.
 My favorite websites for this are the eLab at the Yale School of Management and the Stanford University Psych Paid Experiments website (there are a few online studies, but most are in person at Stanford).

 The downside is that many of these studies are prize-drawing only; not many pay you directly.